ironmeld/builder-hex0/README.md

-# Builder-Hex0 v1.0-prerelease
+# Builder-hex0 v1.0-prerelease
-Builder-Hex0 is a builder with a hex0 compiler.
+Builder-hex0 is a minimal build system which includes a bootloader, kernel, shell, and a hex0 compiler.
 It runs in the form of a bootable disk image.

 It has these features:
-* Minimal 32-bit mode POSIX kernel
-* The kernel is less than 3.5K in size
+* The binary is less than 4K in size, written in about 2600 lines of commented hexadecimal for x86 opcodes
-* Built-in Minimal Shell
+* Includes a minimal 32-bit x86 POSIX kernel
+  * Implements 15 Linux-compatible system calls
+  * Includes a built-in memory file system
+* Includes a minimal internal shell with built-in commands `src`, `hex0`, and `f`
-* Built-in `src` command to load source files
+  * `src` command can be used to load source files into the memory file system
-* Built-in `hex0` Compiler converts hex source to binary files
+  * `hex0` compiler converts hex source to binary files
-* Written in about 2400 lines of commented hex
+  * `f` command can be used to write the file `/dev/hda` directly to the disk
+* Can execute 32-bit x86 ELF programs
-* Can be built using a 16-bit "mini" builder that is only 384 bytes
+* Can be built and launched in memory using a 16-bit stage1 boot loader that is only 192 bytes of code
-* Can be built and launched using a 16-bit stage1 boot loader that is only 192 bytes of code
+* Can be built and written to disk using a 16-bit "mini" builder that is only 384 bytes

 ## Status

 * Initial development goals have been reached.
   * It can build itself.
   * It can build x86 [stage0-posix](https://github.com/oriansj/stage0-posix) up to a working M2-Mesoplanet compiler.
-  * It can build [live-bootstrap](https://github.com/fosslinux/live-bootstrap) up to tcc-0.9.27.
+  * It can build [live-bootstrap](https://github.com/fosslinux/live-bootstrap) up to tcc-0.9.27, which is used to build the [Fiwix](https://github.com/mikaku/Fiwix) kernel.

 * For experienced developers
-  * Natively written in hex0 and hex2
+  * Natively written in hex0 (without labels) and hex2 (with labels)
   * Includes nasm-like assembly comments for reference only
   * Minimal to no error checking

 ## Why?

-This kernel is for bootstrapping compilers without having to aquire and trust a prebuilt binary.
-You still have to trust that the hex codes provided represent the x86 opcodes in the comments.
-But verifying the opcodes have been encoded properly is a straightforward process that you are encouraged to do using your own methods.
+This kernel and minimal build system is for bootstrapping compilers without having to aquire and trust a prebuilt binary.
+Of course, you still have to convert builder-hex0 to a 4K binary and that requires trusting that the hex codes provided represent the x86 opcodes in the comments.
+But verifying that the opcodes have been encoded properly is a straightforward process that you are encouraged to do using your own methods.
 You can also convert the hex to binary by any method you prefer.
+You also need to write the binary to disk using the method of your choice.
 A Makefile is provided to do all this for you, for convenience, but you are free to distrust that in favor of your own methods.

 ## Building with make

-The build requires qemu-system-x86\_64 with kvm enabled.
+Building with the Makefile requires qemu-system-x86\_64 and KVM enabled on your system.

 Run: